 - Add bacon back to pot (reserve a little, if you like, for garnish), along with rosemary and thyme.
 Stir.

-- Add soaked beans and 6 cups of broth.
-Give another stir.Note: For a yummy flavour booster, if you have a rind of parmesan, place that in the pot of soup too and remove when everything is cooked.
+- Add soaked beans and 6 cups of vegetable broth or chicken broth.
+Give another stir.
+If there is any time left on the timer, press "Cancel."
+Note: For a yummy flavour booster, if you have a rind of Parmesan, place that in the pot of soup too and remove when everything is cooked.

-- Next, select the’Manual’ or ‘Pressure Cook’ (high setting) button (depending on which model you have).
-Select time of 4 minutes (it may take anywhere from 10 to 20 minutes to come to pressure before the 4 minutes starts to count down).
+- Next, select the "Manual" or "Pressure Cook" (high setting) button (depending on which model you have).
+Adjust the [+] or [-] button to set the timer to 4 minutes (it may take anywhere from 10 to 20 minutes to come to pressure before the 4 minutes starts to count down).

 - Once time is up, stir in Parmesan cheese.

-- If using dried herbs, use 1/3 less.
+- If using dried herbs, use ⅓ less.